 The PlayStation 4 has been outselling its competition ever since it hit the market in November 2013.
-To help all those gamers figure out what to play on their PlayStation 4, we’ve scoured the review sites to find the best exclusive games currently available for Sony’s newest console and nowhere else.
-There’s some good stuff on here, so if you haven’t picked up a PS4 yet, take a look at these games and see if it might be time to take the plunge.
+To help all those gamers figure out what to play on their PlayStation 4, we’ve scoured the review sites to find the best exclusive games currently available for Sony’s console and nowhere else.
+There’s some great stuff on here, so if you haven’t picked one up yet, take a look at these games and see if it might be time to buy a PlayStation 4.

 13. inFAMOUS: Second Son